Toward a Characterization of Simulation Between Arithmetic Theories: Introduction

 The paper's second contribution shows that canonical incompleteness phenomena already suffice to witness non-simulation.
-More precisely, if $\mathcal S$ fails to simulate $\mathcal S{+}\phi$ for some true sentence $\phi$, then for all sufficiently large $k$ it also fails to simulate $S^1_2{+}\phi_{BB}(k)$, where $\phi_{BB}(k)$ asserts the exact value of the $k$-state Busy Beaver function, namely the maximum halting time of any halting $k$-state Turing machine (Theorem~\ref{theoremBBhard}).\footnote{See Rado~\cite{Rado1962}.} The change in base theory here is deliberate: the theorem shows that once hardness occurs above $S^1_2$, it is already witnessed by a canonical Busy Beaver extension of the weak base theory $S^1_2$.
+More precisely, if $\mathcal S$ fails to simulate $\mathcal S{+}\phi$ for some true sentence $\phi$, then for all sufficiently large $k$ it also fails to simulate $S^1_2{+}\phi_{BB}(k)$, where $\phi_{BB}(k)$ asserts the exact value of the $k$-state Busy Beaver function, namely the maximum halting time of any halting $k$-state Turing machine (Theorem~\ref{thm:busy-beaver-transfer}).\footnote{See Rado~\cite{Rado1962}.} The change in base theory here is deliberate: the theorem shows that once hardness occurs above $S^1_2$, it is already witnessed by a canonical Busy Beaver extension of the weak base theory $S^1_2$.
 This aligns with Aaronson's observation that, for sufficiently large $k$, true Busy Beaver sentences can prove the consistency of arbitrarily strong computably axiomatized theories~\cite[Proposition~3]{AaronsonBusyBeaver}.
-Thus the hardness side of the Characterization Problem already appears among Busy Beaver sentences.
-Any characterization of simulation should therefore explain these canonical unprovable truths.
+A complementary extension-normal-form lemma shows that non-simulation of any consistent target theory $\mathcal T$ can be recoded as non-simulation of the one-sentence extension $\mathcal S{+}Con_{\mathcal T}$ (Lemma~\ref{lem:extension-normal-form}).
+Thus the hardness side of the Characterization Problem already appears in two canonical forms: exact Busy Beaver extensions of the weak base and one-sentence consistency extensions of the original theory.

+The paper's third contribution separates external simulation from certification relative to a specified arithmetic base.
+For theories $\mathcal S$ and $\mathcal U$ with standard efficient proof predicates, if a base $\mathcal B$ proves the uniform arithmetized statement that $\mathcal S$ proves $Con_{\mathcal U}(n)$ for all sufficiently large $n$, then $\mathcal B$ proves $Con_{\mathcal S}{\rightarrow}Con_{\mathcal U}$ (Theorem~\ref{thm:certified-simulation-explained}).
+For $\mathcal B{=}EA$ and $\mathcal U{=}\mathcal S{+}\phi$, this is exactly the conclusion demanded by Feasible Reflection.
+Specializations yield non-certification results for the extensions by $Con_{\mathcal S}$, by exact Busy Beaver facts, and, beyond finitely many cases, by Kolmogorov-random axioms.
+These are certification barriers in the named bases; they do not establish that the corresponding external polynomial proof families fail to exist.